ejmeitz/CrystalCumulants.jl/README.md

 - `make_stdep_ifcs` : Computes sTDEP IFCs (2nd through 4th order) for a specific temperature
 - `crystal_thermodynamic_properties` : Using the sTDEP IFCs computes the quantum-anharmonic thermodynamic properties using the free energy cumulant expansion.

-The discussion below pertains to the Julia package.
-Please see the [Python documentation](https://ejmeitz.github.io/CrystalCumulants.jl/python/) or the README in the `python` directory for more details on installing and using the Python package.
-Full documentation: [https://ejmeitz.github.io/CrystalCumulants.jl](https://ejmeitz.github.io/CrystalCumulants.jl).

 > [!NOTE]
 > The energy from polar interactions is not accounted for.
 Even if this interaction is present in the `infile.forceconstant` file it will be ignored.
 The cumulant expansion theory is easily modified to incorporate the polar contribution, but the corresponding code was not implemented or tested.